 Antonnet Botha is a Senior Training & Events Development Coordinator at WES.
 Part of her immigration journey involved coping with depression.

-When she first came to the United States, she found herself feeling lonely and homesick.
+When she first came to the United States, Antonnet found herself feeling lonely and homesick.
 While pursuing her master’s degree, she had to figure out how to take care of her mental health so that she could achieve her academic goals and enjoy her experience abroad.

 In this blog, she shares some of the tips she has learned for coping with feelings of isolation in a new country.
 You will also find counseling resources that can help you embrace the right frame of mind to fully enjoy your experience in a new country.